Understanding the causes of dandruff with D-LAB

 A. Choosing the right anti-dandruff shampoo

 These shampoos often contain active ingredients such as zinc pyrithione, selenium sulfide, coal tar, or ketoconazole.
-It is recommended to use them regularly, according to the instructions, to maintain effectiveness.
+It is recommended to use them regularly, according to instructions, to maintain effectiveness.

-Effects of clarifying shampoos
+Effects of stripping shampoos

-causes of dandruff
+Causes of dandruff

-B. Resorting to natural remedies for dandruff
+B. Use of natural remedies against dandruff

 Signs of hypersensitivity to hair products